 While training up at my Smyrna location yesterday I was approached by an individual seeking advice about potty training.
 They said it took them 5-7 months to potty train their last puppy!
 I understand this is not the norm but potty training is a headache for many.
-Being I have had people tell me they returned a dog due to not being able to potty train them, it is an issue.
+Being I have had people tell me they returned a dog due to not being able to potty train them, it is clearly an issue that many face.

 Question: What is the fastest way to potty train my dog?